Here are some rules of subject verb agreement which can be very useful in finding errors sentence in competitive exams.

 We can say that The director and producer Karan Johar.

 Here Karan Johar is diractor of the film and he is also producer of the film.
-So director and producer refers to the same person.)
+So director and producer refers to the same person.) - The captain and wicket keeper plays here.

 (Here the captain and wicket keeper refers to the same person so the verb is in singular form.)